yrjarv/.dotfiles/README.md

 ### `tmux.conf`

-I am trying to learn to use tmux, so this is where I am trying to create a decent tmux configuration.
+I am trying to learn to use tmux, so this is where I am trying to create a tmux configuration.

 ### `zshrc`